rohitprajapati-bit/Chat-App/README.md

 - Real-time messaging with messages displayed in a list.
 - Messages are stored in Firebase Firestore.

-### Profile Update

-- Users can update their display names and profile information.
-- Profile changes are saved to Firebase in real-time.

 ## Setup

 To set up and run the project locally, follow the steps below: